 Apollo's founder, John Sperling, believed -- and events proved him right -- that lifelong employment with a single employer would be replaced by lifelong learning and employment with a variety of employers.
 Lifelong learning requires an institution dedicated solely to the education of working adults.

-Today, Apollo Education Group, through its subsidiaries, University of Phoenix, Apollo Global, College for Financial Planning, the Institute for Professional Development, and Western International University, has established itself as a leading provider of higher education programs for working adults by focusing on servicing the needs of the working adult.
+Today, Apollo Education Group, through its subsidiaries, University of Phoenix, Apollo Global, College for Financial Planning, and Western International University, has established itself as a leading provider of higher education programs for working adults by focusing on servicing the needs of the working adult.

 Employer of Choice